jmestret/SQANTI-SIM/README.md

 ### Required input

-You have to give either one of the next options.
-You can only give one of both deppending on your interest:

 - **--gtf** expects a GTF reference annotation file to analyze and then generate a modified file from this one.

+### Optional input

 - **--cat** expects the intermediate file with the structural categories of the transcripts from the reference GTF.
 This argument is used when you have already classified the transcripts from a GTF and you just want to generate a new modified GTF from the same reference.

-### Optional input

 - **-o** is the prefix for the output files (default = sqanti_sim)
 - **-d** is the path to the directory to save the output files (default = .)
 - You can choose how many transcripts from each structural category you want to delete from the reference using **--ISM**, **--NIC** and **--NNC** (default = 0).